Darklg/InteStarter/files/doc/gulp.md

 ## Watch

-If you launch the following command, Gulp will automatically check for modified scss files & new icons.
+If you launch the following command, Gulp will automatically check for modified scss files & new icons :

+`gulp watch;`

+A browser-sync instance is also available.
+Please ensure there is a correct project_hostname value in your package.json to enable proxying.